-On September 27, 1998, a bus left for Chicago for the Confirmations of Father Bolduc's parishioners.
+On September 27,1998, a bus left for Chicago for the Confirmations of Father Bolducs parishioners.
 It had been since 1983 that Father Bolduc had left the SSPX with little communications with the Society.
 I think Father's terrible experiences with the hierarchy of the Novus Ordo church and his discussions with Father Hesse led him back to a favorable attitude toward the consecrations and the SSPX.
-Father Bolduc wrot a letter to Father Peter Scott (District Superior of the United States, SSPX) dated April 6, 1998, where he noted his appreciation of the SSPX: "It remains a fact that the SSPX is the only Traditional Catholic priestly organization which has not compromised on the Mass and the Faith."
-251 in St. Peter's Basilica.
-He held doctorates in both Thomistic theology and Canon Law.
-From 1986-88 he served as Secretary to Cardinal Stickler at the Vatican.
-From 1991, he worked in Austria, Germany, and the United States giving lectures and producing theological articles that appeared in Catholic Family News, The Fatima Crusader, and other journals.
-He died of complications due to diabetes on January 25, 2006.
+Father Bolduc wrot a letter to Father Peter Scott (District Superior of the Unite" States, SSPX) dated April 6, 1998, where he noted his appreciation of the SSPX: "It remains a fact that the SSPX is the only Traditional Catholic priestly organization which has not compromised on the Mass and the Faith."
+251

 There was an encouraging note in the July, 1999, diary regarding Archbishop Lefebvre: "Wrote an article to Mr. De R. answering C.'s stupid attack on Archbishop Lefebvre."
 Father Hesse gave multiple conferences in October to the parishioners.
-One diary entry concerned the Society of Saint Peter (FSSP): "Poor Father B., he trusted the liberal New Ordo and now they are stabbing him in the back.
-You cannot trust the compromising liberals either in politics or religion."
+One diary entry concerned the Society of Saint Peter (FSSP): "Poor Father B., he trusted the liberal New Ordo and